vibe-project/vibe-project.github.io/_posts/2014-10-10-writing-chat-application.md

 Let's implement `chat` event which should be broadcasted to every client that connected to the server.

 ### Server
 One of the patterns you need to be aware of to use Java Server is "select sockets and do something".
-Focus on which socket you will need and how you will handle a given socket.
-In this situation to broadcast `chat` event to every client, sockets we need is all opened socket and what we need to do for a socket is to send `chat` event.
+Focus on which socket you need and how you handle a given socket.
+In this situation to broadcast `chat` event to every client, sockets we need are all opened socket and what we need to do for a socket is to send `chat` event.
 It can be done like the following:

 ```java
 socket.on("chat", new Action<String>() {